Directed Research Projects

 Movable Shading Devices And Its Impact On Total Energy Consumption And Solar Heat Gain (2016)

-Chinmay Patel, Rajan Rawal
+Authors: Chinmay Patel, Rajan Rawal

 Abstract: Climate responsive architectural practice has given a rise to various architectural vocabularies.
 Use of movable external shading devices has given a distinct character to facades along with providing opportunities to reduce solar heat gain and control daylight.
-Empirical studies have shown advantages of such systems, this study takes a leap
+Empirical

-Key Words: Daylighting, dynamic shading device, louvers, office building, hot and dry, India
+Keywords: Daylighting, dynamic shading device, louvers, office building, hot and dry, India

 Daylight Performance Evaluation Of Laser Cut Panel In Office Buildings – A Case Of Indian Cities (2015)

-Hema Mulchandani, Rajan Rawal, Agam Shah, Yash Shukla, Charlie Curcija, Sekhar Nori
+Authors: Hema Mulchandani, Rajan Rawal, Agam Shah, Yash Shukla, Charlie Curcija, Sekhar Nori

 Abstract: Daylight in office buildings can significantly contribute in lighting energy savings.
-In addition, daylight improves the occupant’s working environment, performance, health and well-being.
-Large floor plates for offices accommodates open plan layout, which help to meet contemporary functions of offices.
-In such
+In addition, daylight improves the occupant’s working environment,

 Keywords: Daylight Performance, Laser cut panel, Bi-directional scattering distribution function